-Altogether, these factors highlight the importance of our ongoing warehouse capacity expansion.
-As at 31 March 2022, the Group is constructing two new warehouses and planning another four across Kuala Lumpur, Johor, and Singapore.
-These are expected to raise the Group's total warehousing capacity to 7.9 million sq ft in 2024 from 6.8 million sq ft in FY2022.
+The Group is also constructing three new warehouses and planning another six across Johor, Selangor, Penang, and Kedah.
+Upon completion, the Group's warehousing capacity will increase to 7.9 million sq ft in FY2024 from 6.8 million sq ft previously.

-The Group will further expand our logistics and warehousing footprint in our quest to maintain our position as one of the leading total logistics and warehousing services providers in Malaysia and the Southeast Asia region.
+In order to maintain our position as one of the top total logistics and warehousing service providers in Malaysia and Southeast Asia, the Group will continue to extend our logistics and warehousing footprint.